BingtongHan/BingtongHan.github.io/index.md

 ---

 ## Self-Introduction
 Hi!
-I am **Bingtong Han** from School of Economics and Management, Tsinghua University, with a major in Economics and Finance, and perhaps with a minor in Statistics.
+I am **Bingtong Han** from School of Economics and Management, Tsinghua University, with a major in Economics and Finance and a minor in Statistics.

 <div style="text-align:left">